-Scientific laboratory technicians are involved in a variety of laboratory-based investigations within biological, chemical, physical and life science areas.
+As a scientific laboratory technician, you'll be involved in a variety of laboratory-based investigations within biological, chemical, physical and life science areas.

-They may carry out sampling, testing, measuring, recording and analysing of results as part of a scientific team.
-Technicians provide all the required technical support to enable the laboratory to function effectively, while adhering to correct procedures and health and safety guidelines.
+You may carry out sampling, testing, measuring, recording and analysing of results as part of a scientific team.
+Your job is to provide all the required technical support to enable the laboratory to function effectively, while adhering to correct procedures and health and safety guidelines.

-Scientific laboratory technicians carry out work that assists in the advancement and development of modern medicine and science.
+As a scientific laboratory technician, you'll carry out work that assists in the advancement and development of modern medicine and science.
 The work plays an important role in the foundation stages of research and development (R&D) and in scientific analysis and investigation.

 The role of a teaching laboratory technician is similar although their work takes place in educational institutions, where they support science teachers, lecturers and students.